 Analyzers can also be composed based on

 CharFilters.
-You can do this by specifying an analyzer and creating children nodes of its optional tokenizers and filters which will be applied in listed order.
-See also https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#Specifying_an_Analyzer_in_the_schema
+You can do this by specifying an analyzer and creating children nodes of its optional tokenizers and filters that are applied in listed order.
+See also https://cwiki.apache.org/confluence/display/solr/AnalyzersTokenizersTokenFilters#Specifying_an_Analyzer_in_the_schema

 Consider this node structure as an example:

-Any configuration parameter required for the factory is specified as property ofthenode in question.
+Any configuration parameter required for the factory is specified as the property of the node in question.

-For cases such as loading stop words where content from external files needs to be loaded, the content can be provided by creating a child node of
+For cases such as loading stop words where content from external files must be loaded, the content can be provided by creating a child node of

 nt:file type for the file in question.

-The purpose of the Solr index is mainly full-text search but it can also be used to index search by path, property restrictions and primary type restrictions.
-This means the Solr index in Oak can be used for any type of JCR query.
+The purpose of the Solr index is full-text search but it can also be used to index search by path, property restrictions, and primary type restrictions.
+This means that the Solr index in Oak can be used for any type of JCR query.

 The integration in AEM happens at the repository level so that Solr is one of the possible indexes that can be used in Oak, the new repository implementation shipped with AEM.

-It can be configured to work as an embedded server with the AEM instance, or as a remote server.
+It can be configured to work as a remote server with the AEM instance.

-AEM can also be confiured to work with a remote Solr server instance:
+AEM can also be configured to work with a remote Solr server instance:

 Download and extract the latest version of Solr.
-For more info on how to do this, please consult the Apache Solr Installation documentation.
+For more info on how to do this, see the Apache Solr Installation documentation.

 Now, create two Solr shards.
-You can do this by creating folders for each shard in the folder where Solr has been upacked:
+You can do this by creating folders for each shard in the folder where Solr has been unpacked:

 Locate the example instance in the Solr package.
-It is usually located in a folder called "
+It is in a folder called "

 example" in the root of the package.